CUCC Expedition Handbook

 render pitches impassable rather than sumping anything off.
 Leave the victims

-a dump of food, carbide, dry clothes and a stove, somewhere where they will
+a dump of food, water, dry clothes and a stove, somewhere where they will

 see it, but where it won't get washed away.
 If spray is a major problem,